Common Concerns About Colonic Irrigation

-The intestinal flora are billions of microscopic organisms including: bacteria, yeast, fungi and viruses which inhabit the bowel and play a very important role in health and disease.
+The intestinal flora is billions of microscopic organisms including bacteria, yeast, fungi and viruses which inhabit the bowel and play a very important role in health and disease.
 Bacteria synthesize valuable nutrients.
-Proper balance of these microorganisms is essential to a healthy colon.
-The large intestine is producing bacteria on a daily basis and adherence to proper nutrition will enhance the colon's ability to maintain balance following colon hydrotherapy.
-The physician may elect to prescribe lacto Bifidus/bacillus culture to facilitate this process and incorporate low fat, cultured, dairy products (yogurt, etc.) into the patient's dietary program.
+The proper balance of these microorganisms is essential to a healthy colon.
+The large intestine is producing bacteria on a daily basis and adherence to proper nutrition will enhance the colon’s ability to maintain balance following colon hydrotherapy.
+The physician may elect to prescribe lacto Bifidus/bacillus culture to facilitate this process and incorporate low fat, cultured, dairy products (yoghurt, etc.) into the patient’s dietary program.

 WHAT ABOUT POSSIBLE CONTAMINATION?

-Following a colon hydrotherapy session, the device is thoroughly cleansed and disinfected.
+Following a colon hydrotherapy session, the device is thoroughly cleaned and disinfected.
 A potent germicidal / disinfectant solution is used to properly disinfect the device and its contents are not harmful to the colon environment.
 When the disinfection is completed, the device is generously cleansed with water clearing the disinfectant solution completely from the device.
-The colon hydrotherapy device has several check valves in it to prevent the waste water from returning to the water supply.
-In addition, a single-use disposable sterilized packet containing a rectal tube or speculum which is disposed of following each session, ensures against any possible contamination to the client/patient.
+The colon hydrotherapy device has several check valves in it to prevent the wastewater from returning to the water supply.
+In addition, a single-use disposable sterilized packet containing a rectal tube or speculum which is disposed of following each session ensures against any possible contamination to the client/patient.

 INDICATIONS FOR COLONIC IRRIGATION

 The history and physical examination of the client would dictate the need for colonic irrigation in the overall treatment plan.
 Colonic irrigation has been shown to be beneficial for the following conditions: